HAVE YOU BEEN INJURED AT WORK?

 You are able to make a claim for workers’ compensation whether you have needed time off work or not.
-You are also able to claim for lost wages, medical and hospital costs and rehabilitation costs.
-Do you know what your lump sum entitlements are for Schedule 2 and Redemption?
-Even if you have returned to work, you may be entitled to a lump sum settlement.
-Do you know if you have a common law claim?
+A claim for workers compensation may include lost wages, medical and hospital costs and rehabilitation costs as well as lost income.
 The workers’ compensation legislation is complex and you may not be aware of your rights and entitlements, particularly with regards to a common law claim for damages.
-To discover what you can claim, call PPIL on 9581 4339.
+To discover what you can claim, call Peninsula Personal Injury Lawyers on 9581 4339.

 What do I do if I suffer an injury at work?